rsameni/rsameni.github.io/index.md

 ![Reza Sameni](./assets/images/reza-sameni.png)

+---

-Welcome to my home-page!
+## Welcome to my home-page!

-I am from [Shiraz](https://en.wikipedia.org/wiki/Shiraz), a beautiful and historical city of Iran.
-I pursued a double PhD degree in signal processing and biomedical engineering from the [Institut National Polytechnique de Grenoble (INPG)](https://www.grenoble-inp.fr/) in France and [Sharif University of Technology](http://www.en.sharif.edu/) in Iran.
-Throughout my career, I have been on faculty at the Department of CSEIT at [Shiraz University](https://shirazu.ac.ir/) for ten years, an invited researcher at [GIPSA-lab](https://www.gipsa-lab.grenoble-inp.fr/en) for two years, and currently an associate professor of biomedical informatics at the [Department of Biomedical Informatics, Emory University](https://med.emory.edu/departments/biomedical-informatics/index.html), and adjunct associate professor of biomedical engineering at [Georgia Institute of Technology](https://bme.gatech.edu/bme/).
+I was born in [Shiraz](https://en.wikipedia.org/wiki/Shiraz), a beautiful and historical city in Iran.
+I hold a bachelor's degree in electronics engineering from [Shiraz University](https://shirazu.ac.ir/), a master's degree in biomedical engineering from [Sharif University of Technology](http://www.en.sharif.edu/), and double PhD degrees in biomedical engineering and in signal processing and telecommunications from [Sharif University of Technology](http://www.en.sharif.edu/) and the [Institut National Polytechnique de Grenoble (INPG)](https://www.grenoble-inp.fr/).
+I served as a faculty member and Chair at the Department of Computer Science \& Engineering, BME and IT at [Shiraz University](https://shirazu.ac.ir/) (2008-2018), and an invited senior researcher at [GIPSA-lab](https://www.gipsa-lab.grenoble-inp.fr/en) (2018-2020), before joining the faculty at the [Department of Biomedical Informatics, Emory University](https://med.emory.edu/departments/biomedical-informatics/index.html) in 2020.
+I am currently an associate professor of the [Department of Biomedical Informatics, Emory University](https://med.emory.edu/departments/biomedical-informatics/index.html), and an adjunct associate professor of the [Wallace H. Coulter Department of Biomedical Engineering, Georgia Institute of Technology](https://bme.gatech.edu/bme/).
+I also serve as the Scientific Director of the [Medical Imaging, Informatics, and AI (MIIAI) Core at Emory University](https://www.cores.emory.edu/miiai/).

-My major is statistical signal processing with special interest in biomedical applications.
-I also have hands-on experience and active collaborations with industry on digital systems design (FPGA and embedded systems) and biomedical software and hardware development.
+My research focuses on biomedical signal processing and model-based machine learning.
+I also have hands-on experience in electronics and telecommunications, and industrial collaborations on digital systems design (including FPGA and embedded systems) and biomedical software and hardware development.

-Some of my research, courses, publications and open-source codes can be found on this page.
-Please visit my [lab webpage](https://sameni.org) and contact me if you are interested in joining my research team, or would like to collaborate on any of our current or previous research topics.
+Some of my research, courses, publications, and open-source codes can be found on this page.
+Please visit my [lab webpage](https://sameni.org) and contact me if you are interested in joining my research team or would like to collaborate on any of our current or previous research topics.

+---